Resident Variable Contracts Agent License

 annuity contracts, or variable contracts by the same insurer.

-ANNUITY INSURANCE" as insurance of human lives.
+Florida Statutes 624.602 states that life insurance is insurance of human lives.
 Life insurance is a

 loss against loss due to the death of a particular person upon whose

 death the insurance company agrees to pay a stated sum or income to